-There are many cases in which the Court considers children's wishes, however it really depends on, the different circumstances, the maturity of the child's views, the child's age and their ability to clearly express their views.
+There are many cases in which the court considers children's wishes, however it really depends on the different circumstances, the maturity of the child's views, the child's age and their ability to clearly express their views.

-Recently, the Court determined a case where (2) children (a 12 year old and 10 year old) had strong wishes about which parent they preferred to live with.
-The 12 year old child wanted to live with his Father, whereas the 10 year old child wanted to live with her Mother.
-The Court recognised that the 10 year old was less mature than her 12 year old brother, however the Court saw that she expressed a clear view not influenced by her Mother.
-Both children's views were heard and the Court made an Order that the children live with the parent specified, even though the Father lived in Brisbane and the Mother lived in Adelaide.
-In circumstances involving older children, in their teen years, if their views are clear, the Court will usually give significant weight to their wishes and make Orders for parenting arrangements accordingly.
+Recently, the court determined a case where (2) children (aged 12 and 10) had strong wishes about which parent they preferred to live with.
+The 12-year-old child wanted to live with his father, whereas the 10-year-old child wanted to live with her mother.
+The court recognised that the 10-year-old was less mature than her 12-year-old brother, however the court saw that she expressed a clear view not influenced by her mother.
+Both children's views were heard and the court made an order that the children live with the parent specified, even though the father lived in Brisbane and the mother lived in Adelaide.
+In circumstances involving older children, in their teen years, if their views are clear, the court will usually give significant weight to their wishes and make orders for parenting arrangements accordingly.